scaffold-eth/scaffold-eth/README.md

 cd nifty-ink
 yarn run generate
 ```
-Take the address generated, and send it some funds using the faucet in the react-app (this is necessary to deploy the contracts).
+Take the address generated, and send it some funds using the faucet (at the bottom of the "Help" tab) in the react-app (this is necessary to deploy the contracts).
 If you lose this terminal, you can find the address (and the mnemonic!) in `/packages/buidler`
 Then deploy the contracts:
 ```
 yarn run sidechaindeploy
 ```
 You will need the contract deployment addresses to update the subgraph configuration:
-Go to `packages/niftygraph/subgraph.yaml` and update the addresses for the three datasources to match the addresses from your deployment
+Go to `packages/niftygraph/subgraph.yaml` and update the addresses for the four datasources to match the addresses from your deployment (NiftyInk, NiftyToken, NiftyMediator, Liker)

 *Terminal D:* Run a local graph node <- Requires docker